SylvainRomiguier/ddd-car-rent-server/README.md

 ### Use Cases

-The application directory contains all the use Cases :
+The application directory contains all the use Cases implementations :

 - **createModel**, **updateModel**, **removeModel**, **getAllModels**;
 - **createCustomer**, **updateCustomer**;
 - **createVehicle**, **updateVehicle**;
 - **checkVehicleAvailability**, **bookVehicle**, **unbookVehicle**.

-For now the Model cycle is fully describe and the others are in progress.
+For now the Model cycle is fully described, the others are in progress.

 ## Clean Architecture